mynameistito/justfuckingusecloudflare/README.md

 Software is provided "as is", without warranty of any kind.
 You are responsible for complying with each provider’s Terms of Service and Acceptable Use Policy.

+## 🔒 Privacy, Analytics & Cookies

+This project uses privacy-conscious analytics to understand how the site is used and to improve the content over time.

+- **Analytics tooling**
+  - Analytics is provided by **Google Analytics**, delivered through **Cloudflare Zaraz**.
+  - Cloudflare Zaraz acts as a proxy, so Google’s scripts are not loaded directly from your browser.

+- **IP handling**
+  - Cloudflare Zaraz’s **“Hide originating IP address”** feature is enabled.
+  - This means **Google Analytics does not receive your raw IP address**.
+Instead, GA only sees IP information proxied by Cloudflare, which reduces how directly identifiable the analytics data is.

+- **What is generally collected**
+  - High-level usage data such as:
+    - Pages visited and basic navigation paths
+    - Timestamps and approximate visit duration
+    - Approximate location (for example, country/region), derived from network data
+    - Device and browser information (for example, desktop vs mobile, browser family)
+    - Referrer information (for example, which site or campaign sent you here, if available)
+  - The project maintainers intentionally avoid sending **direct identifiers** (such as names, emails, or raw user IDs) into Google Analytics events.

+- **Why this data is collected**
+  - To understand which parts of the site are most useful or confusing.
+  - To prioritize improvements and content updates.
+  - **Not** for ads, behavioral profiling, or selling user data.

+- **Who processes the data**
+  - **Cloudflare** provides the infrastructure and Zaraz proxy/consent tooling.
+  - **Google** acts as the analytics provider that receives pseudonymized/aggregated usage data.
+  - Data may be processed outside of New Zealand, including in the United States or other regions where Cloudflare and Google operate.

+- **Consent and cookies**
+  - If you see a **consent modal** on the live site, it is powered by **Cloudflare Zaraz Consent Management (CMP)**.
+  - Tools like Google Analytics are associated with an **“Analytics” purpose** and are only loaded when you consent to that purpose.
+  - Your consent preferences are stored in a **first-party cookie** managed by Cloudflare Zaraz, which records which purposes you have accepted or declined.

+- **Your controls**
+  - You can:
+    - Use the on-site consent controls (where available) to accept or decline analytics.
+    - Reopen the consent modal via any **“Cookie settings” / “Privacy settings”** link exposed by the site implementation.
+    - Use your browser settings, extensions, or privacy tools to block analytics or cookies entirely.

+## 🧭 Privacy maintenance

+- This project may evolve over time (for example, adding or removing tools in Cloudflare Zaraz or changing Google Analytics property settings).
+- When the analytics setup changes, the maintainers should update:
+  - This `README.md` section, and
+  - The `/privacy-policy` page in the app
+  so that they continue to accurately describe what is happening.
+- If you notice something that seems inconsistent or unclear from a privacy perspective, please open an issue in the repository so it can be reviewed and fixed.

 ## 🔗 Links

 - [Cloudflare Pages](https://pages.cloudflare.com/)